oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/troubleshooting.md

 #### Cannot attach ACR due to not being Owner of subscription

-If you're unable to create an ACR and you're using a Service Principal, you can use manual Role Assignments to grant access to the ACR as described in [Azure Container Registry authentication with service principals](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).
+If you're unable to create an ACR and you're using a service principal, you can use manual Role Assignments to grant access to the ACR as described in [Azure Container Registry authentication with service principals](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal).

-First, find the `objectId` of the Service Principal used when the AKS cluster was created.
+First, find the `objectId` of the service principal used when the AKS cluster was created.
 You will need the output from `az ad sp create-for-rbac`, which you were directed to save to a file.
 Within the output, you need the value of the `name` property.
 It will start with `http`.
 Get the `objectId` with this command.

 ```bash
 $ az ad sp show --id http://<your-name-from-the-saved-output> | grep objectId
 "objectId": "nror4p30-qnoq-4129-o89r-p60n71805npp",
 ```

-Next, assign the `acrpull` role to that Service Principal with this command.
+Next, assign the `acrpull` role to that service principal with this command.

 ```bash
 $ az role assignment create --assignee-object-id <your-objectId-from-above> --scope $AKS_PERS_RESOURCE_GROUP --role acrpull